doubtfire-lms/doubtfire.io/CONTRIBUTING.md

 1. Run `npm run dev` to launch the Next.js development server, which should serve the website locally.
 A `localhost` URL will be logged to the console.
-1. Visit the URL in a web browser.
+1. Open the URL in a web browser.
-1. Any subsequent changes to the TypeScript, React & SCSS sources of the website will cause the webpage to instantly refresh its content.
+1. Any changes to the TypeScript, React & SCSS sources of the website will cause the webpage to instantly refresh.
+1. Any changes to the guides (i.e. Markdown sources) of will appear following a manual browser refresh.
+Please read the [Authoring a Guide](#authoring-a-guide) section for more information on authoring guides.

+<details><summary>Example</summary>

 The console session should look something like,